camaartins/camaartins/README.md

 - 🙋‍♀️ I am 26 years old
 - 📚 I have a bachelor's degree in Biomedical Engineering
-- 🔭 I am looking for a new position in the technology field after 2 years of experience with data.
 - 🌱 Studying SQL, Python, R, Cloud and DataViz
 - 😄 Pronouns: she/her
 - 🌐 LinkedIn: https://www.linkedin.com/in/camaartins/